antquinonez/Far-Finer-AI-Clients/README.md

 2. `FFAnthropicCached`: Caching of system instructions

 ### OpenAI:
-- `FFOpenAI`: Uses the OpenAI Assistant API.
+- `FFOpenAIAssistant`: Uses the OpenAI Assistant API.
 See: https://platform.openai.com/docs/assistants/overview

 ### Gemini:
 - `FFGemini`: Uses the Gemini API.
 Use gcloud to authenticate.
 No token.